Submission to Vitae Scholasticae

 Assistant Editor: Alison Reeves, Southern Illinois University Edwardsville

 Vitae Scholasticae is a peer-reviewed journal published twice each year by the International Society for Educational Biography.
 It has been in existence since 1983.
-The editors are interested in receiving research-based articles, book reviews, and review essays in the area of educational biography.
+The editors are interested in receiving research-based articles, book reviews and review essays.

 Research Article Submissions